docker-mailserver/docker-mailserver/docs/content/config/advanced/auth-ldap.md

 ### `DOVECOT_*_FILTER`
 These variables specify the LDAP filters that dovecot uses to determine if a user can log in to their IMAP account, and which mailbox is responsible to receive email for a specific postfix user.

-This is split into two lookups, both using `%u` as the placeholder for the full login name ([see dovecot documentation for a full list of placeholders](https://doc.dovecot.org/configuration_manual/config_file/config_variables/)):
+This is split into the folowing two lookups, both using `%u` as the placeholder for the full login name ([see dovecot documentation for a full list of placeholders](https://doc.dovecot.org/configuration_manual/config_file/config_variables/)).
+Usually you only need to set `DOVECOT_USER_FILTER`, in which case it will be used for both filters.

 - `DOVECOT_USER_FILTER` is used to get the account details (uid, gid, home directory, quota, ...) of a user.
-- `DOVECOT_PASS_FILTER` is used to get the password information of the user as well as to determine if they're allowed to log in at all.
-TODO: when is this neccessary?
+- `DOVECOT_PASS_FILTER` is used to get the password information of the user, and is in pretty much all cases identical to `DOVECOT_USER_FILTER` (which is the default behaviour if left away).

-!!! note

-    In many cases, both can be the same, in which case you only need to specify `DOVECOT_USER_FILTER`.

 If your directory doesn't have the [postfix-book schema](https://github.com/variablenix/ldap-mail-schema/blob/master/postfix-book.schema) installed, then you must change the internal attribute handling for dovecot.
 For this you have to change the `pass_attr` and the `user_attr` mapping, as shown in the example below: